 The medium-secure unit serves a diverse range of needs, and is home to some of the UK’s most complex Mental Health issues.
 Creating a safe and secure environment was, therefore, a priority – with a homely, welcoming feel also vital.

-With such a delicate balance between aesthetics, safety and security, the designers looked to Primera’s 5-way SOS (Staff Override System).
+With such a delicate balance between aesthetics, safety and security, the designers looked to our 5-way SOS (Staff Override System).
 Combining multiple override functions, it gives staff peace of mind, knowing they have permanent access to rooms, regardless of keyway damage or tampering.

 The result?
 Staff can protect the vulnerable youngsters in their care, yet still address the challenging realities of everyday Mental Health environments.

 5-way SOS locksets are designed to ensure clinical staff can always gain room access – giving peace of mind and keeping service users safer.

 Because of the vital access that locksets provide, selecting the right lockset, lock option, and handle and backplate for your project is critical.
 That's why we've created our lockset builder to guide you through the selection in four simple steps.